userdog/userdog/README.md

-- 👋 Hi, I’m @GYL0918
-- 👀 I’m interested in C language
+- 👀 I’m interested in C language.
-- 🌱 I’m currently learning the development of embedded system
+- 🌱 I’m currently learning the development of embedded system.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on the development of MCU.
-- 📫 How to reach me ...
+- 📫 How to reach me.My Email address is ganyl2015@163.com.

 <!---
 userdog/userdog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.